RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Members of ChicagoRuby trust the organizers to deliver quality events every month.
 I dropped the ball one month when I failed to properly vet a speaker.
 After that meeting, organizer [Dave Giunta](https://twitter.com/dgiunta) wrote the first draft of the ChicagoRuby [speaker guidelines](http://www.chicagoruby.org/about/speaker-guidelines/).
 We've word-smithed the guidelines over the years, but the most important parts were created by Dave.

 ###Make Members Feel Awesome
 We humans have a need to belong to something.
 The feeling of belonging (awesomeness) can be strengthened when we go out for drinks after an event.
 Drinks are not necessarily alcohol; when we go to a bar together, some members will have a soda, juice, or coffee.
-Informal camaraderie, after the meeting, makes members feel like members.
+Informal camaraderie makes members feel like members.

 ChicagoRuby members gather together at a bar for an hour or so after our downtown meetings.
 In Elmhurst, the meetings end at noon, so we grab lunch together at a local restaurant.
 The conversation continues, and bonds are formed.